bhisaac/5eFP/5eFP-SRD.md

 # Encounters

 5eFP uses encounters to describe the adversity PCs find while exploring maps.
-Traps, unfavorable environmental conditions, creatures, and challenging story situations are all considered encounters.
+Traps, unfavorable environmental conditions, creatures, and challenging story situations with uncertain oucomes are all considered encounters.
 Use the following table to determine the base statistics for all encounters.
-Except for forced movement, minion damage, and minion MAX wounds, add LEVEL to the base values.
+Add LEVEL to the base values except for forced movement, minion damage, and minion MAX wounds.

 |   |**Minion**|**Elite**|**Boss**|
 |--:|:--------:|:-------:|:------:|